TheLostHomeyAppRepositories/schoolvakanties.nederland/README.md

 ![image][storebackdrop]

 ## Conditions
-- Today / Yesterday / Tomorrow it is school holiday in North Holland / Central Netherlands / South Holland
+- Today / Yesterday / Tomorrow it is school holiday in [Region]
+- Today / Yesterday / Tomorrow it is [Holiday] in [Region]

 ## Regions
 - North Holland
 - Central Netherlands
 - South Holland

+## Holidays
+- Autumn break
+- Christmas break
+- Spring break
+- May holidays
+- Summer holidays

 ## Tokens
 - School holiday yesterday
 - School holiday today
 - School holiday tomorrow

+## Examples
+- WHEN the alarm is going off, AND it's not a school holiday, THEN play a morning sound
+- WHEN this flow starts, AND it's a Christmas holiday, THEN play a christmas music

 ## Acknowledgements
 The open-data API from [https://www.rijksoverheid.nl/opendata/schoolvakanties](https://www.rijksoverheid.nl/opendata/schoolvakanties).